swq1999/facial-recognition-attendance-system/README.md

 # Facial Recognition Attendance System

-[Assessment Briefs](/AssessmentBriefs) folder contains all the assessment briefs related to the project.
+[AssessmentBriefs](/AssessmentBriefs) folder contains all the assessment briefs related to the project.

 [report.docx](/report.docx) - This is a report of the application.
 It includes the following sections:
   - Literature Review